-The Department of Buildings is a 295‐person department with an annual budget of $37 million.
-The DOB enhances safety and quality of life for residents and visitors of the City of Chicago through permitting, inspections, trade licensing, and enforcement of the Chicago Building Code.
+Matthew Beaudet was appointed by Mayor Lori Lightfoot on July 31, 2020 to serve as Commissioner of the Chicago Department of Buildings (DOB), a 295‐person department with an annual budget of $37 million.
+DOB enhances the safety and quality of life for residents and visitors of the City of Chicago through permitting, inspections, trade licensing, and enforcement of the Chicago Construction Codes.

-Since Commissioner Frydland’s appointment in 2015, the Department has implemented multiple reforms that have streamlined the permit process for all building projects, from single-family home renovations to large-scale developments, making it quicker and more efficient to obtain a permit than ever before.
-In 2017, the Building Department issued a record 48,408 permits and the pace has continued.
-Under her leadership, the Department is modernizing City code to align with national and international standards, while maintaining parts of the existing code that are adapted to Chicago’s environment and urban density.
-In 2017 Chicago became one of the first major cities to align with the National Electrical Code.
-In 2019 the city adopted the first full rewrite of the Chicago Building Code in 70 years, making Chicago one of the first major jurisdictions in the U.S. to align with the 2018 International Building Code.
+Prior to his appointment, Beaudet served as the First Deputy Commissioner of the Department since 2011 where he worked to implement multiple reforms that have streamlined the permit process for all building projects.
+From single-family-home renovations to large-scale developments, the reforms make it quicker and more efficient to obtain a permit than ever before.
+Beaudet was integral in the move to electronic plan review in 2012, establishing Chicago as the first city to implement an electronic processing for all permit applications requiring architectural drawings.
+In 2019, Beaudet worked on the team that led the City’s adoption of the first full rewrite of the Chicago Building Code in 70 years, making Chicago was one of the first major jurisdictions in the U.S. to align with the 2018 International Building Code.

 Beaudet also served as the First Deputy Commissioner for the Chicago Department of Public Health, the Assistant Director of the Illinois Department of Central Management Services, the Chief of Electronic Tolling at the Illinois Tollway, and the Assistant Director of the Chicago Department of Administrative Hearings.